 2.1.
 Daily loss limit

 This is a straightforward but critical rule.
 It defines the maximum net loss your account can sustain in a single trading day before being disqualified.
-The limit is calculated from your previous day’s closing balance and remains fixed throughout the day.
+The Daily Loss Limit is calculated from your Start of Day balance, which is typically the prior day’s ending balance but can change after payouts, resets, or account adjustments.
 Understanding what a drawdown is in trading is essential here, as this rule directly relates to the drawdown of your account during active trades.

 Specific Limits: Topstep sets clear, hard limits based on account size: